-Check to make sure the brake lever lock engages properly and that the brake (when engaged) locks the wheels.
+Check to make sure the parking brake engages properly and that when engaged it locks the rear wheels.

-- 1. Pump the brake lever 2 or 3 times. - 2.
-Engage the brake lever lock.
+- 1. Engage the parking brake. - 2.
+Attempt to push the ATV.

-- 3. Attempt to push the ATV. - NOTE: The brake lever lock must lock the front wheels.
-If it doesn't, take the ATV to an authorized Arctic Cat ATV dealer for service.
+■ NOTE: The parking brake must lock the rear wheels.
+If it doesn't, the rear brake system must be serviced.

-Always check to be sure that the brake lever lock has been disengaged before operating the ATV.
-An accident could result if the brake lever lock is left engaged while the ATV is operated.
+Always verify the parking brake has been disengaged before operating the ATV.
+An accident could result if the parking brake is left engaged while the ATV is operated.
 The brake may relax if left engaged for a long period of time.
-This could cause an accident; therefore, do not leave the ATV on a hill depending on the brake lever lock.
+This could cause an accident; therefore, do not leave the ATV on a hill depending on the parking brake.
 Always block the downhill side of the wheels if leaving the ATV on a hill or park the ATV in a sidehill position.